The originating document has been archived. We cannot confirm the completeness, accuracy and currency of the content.

 an electrolyte imbalance (such as low levels of potassium or magnesium in your blood); or

-FDA pregnancy category B. This medication is not expected to be harmful to an unborn baby.
+FDA pregnancy category B. Granisetron is not expected to harm an unborn baby.
 Tell your doctor if you are pregnant or plan to become pregnant during treatment.

 It is not known whether granisetron passes into breast milk or if it could harm a nursing baby.
-Do not use this medication without telling your doctor if you are breast-feeding a baby.
+Tell your doctor if you are breast-feeding a baby.

-How should I take granisetron?
+How should I take Granisol (granisetron)?

-Measure the liquid form of granisetron with a special dose-measuring spoon or cup, not a regular table spoon.
+Measure liquid medicine with the dosing syringe provided, or with a special dose-measuring spoon or medicine cup.
 If you do not have a dose-measuring device, ask your pharmacist for one.

-Store granisetron at room temperature away from moisture and heat.
+Store at room temperature away from moisture, heat, and light.

 What happens if I miss a dose?

-Tell your doctor if you forget to take your dose within 1 hour before chemotherapy.
+Tell your doctor if you forget to take your dose within 1 hour before chemotherapy or radiation.
 Do not take extra medicine to make up the missed dose.

 What happens if I overdose?

-What should I avoid while taking granisetron?
+What should I avoid while taking Granisol (granisetron)?

 Follow your doctor's instructions about any restrictions on food, beverages, or activity.

-Granisetron side effects
+Granisol (granisetron) side effects

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-Call your doctor at once if you have a serious side effect such as:
+Call your doctor at once if you have:

 fast or pounding heartbeats;

-Less serious side effects may include:
+Common side effects may include:

-stomach pain or upset, loss of appetite;
+stomach pain, indigestion, loss of appetite;

-sleep problems (insomnia);
+sleep problems (insomnia); or